Adam & Eve Stumble But Don't Fall

-Muslim theologians explain man’s nature at birth as fitrah: state of intrinsic goodness.
+Muslim theologians explain man’s nature at birth as fitrah: a state of intrinsic goodness.
 Like Adam, people are born pure and sinless.
 They are Muslims by birth, and salvation is intact, but they must do all in their power to maintain this status.
-Everyone is “accountable for what he himself inscribes upon the unblemished Tabula Rasa or tablet of his nature.”¹
+Everyone is accountable for the voices they make and the good and bad deeds they perform.
+These deeds will be weighed on the day of judgment with the hope that Allah’s mercy will be obtained.

-Muslims admit that maintaining a sinless life in the long run is impossible and that fitrah does not last.
+Muslims admit that maintaining a sinless life, in the long run, is impossible.
+In other words, the state of fitrah does not last (except for Jesus, Muslims believe that Jesus did live a sinless life).
 Humans become polluted due to outside evil influences.
-This is why we sin, or as one Islamic scholar explains, “Every child is born in a state of fitrah, and social environment causes the individual to deviate from this state.”¹ The Qur’an seems to agree that people are sinful and blameworthy: “If Allah were to punish men for their wrong-doing, He would not leave, on the (earth), a single living creature (16:61).
+This is why we sin, or as one Islamic scholar explains, “Every child is born in a state of fitrah, and social environment causes the individual to deviate from this state.”¹ The Qur’an seems to agree that people are sinful and blameworthy: “If Allah were to punish men for their wrong-doing, He would not leave, on the (earth), a single living creature” (16:61).

 ¹Yasien Mohamed, The Islamic Concept of Human Nature, 41.

-In Islam it’s difficult to know what is lawful, and even discerning between right and wrong is hard.
+In Islam it’s difficult to know what is lawful, and even discerning between right and wrong is sometimes difficult.
 As Samuel Zwemer states, “Nothing is right or wrong by nature, but becomes such by the fiat of the Almighty.
 What Allah forbids is sin, even should He forbid what seems to the human conscious right and lawful.
-What Allah allows is not sin and cannot be sin at the time he allows it, though it may have been before or after.”¹
+What Allah allows is not sin and cannot be sin at the time he allows it, though it may have been before or after.”¹ Most Muslims feel no need to try and explain or define God’s holiness or justify His actions in accordance with His nature.

 ¹Samuel Zwemer, The Moslem Doctrine of God, 51.

 God may overlook small sins, and the traditions state they can be forgiven by performing salat (prayers) and wadu (ritual washing) (al-Bukhari 10:504; al-Muslim 2:437).
-God may even decide to hide one’s sin: “The messenger of Allah said, “All my followers’ sins will be forgiven except those made public.
-That is, when a man commits a sin at night and then makes known during the day, even though Allah has screened him at night…” (al Bukhari 73:95).
+God may even decide to hide one’s sin: “The Messenger of Allah said, “All my followers’ sins will be forgiven except those made public.
+That is, when a man commits a sin at night and then makes known during the day, even though Allah has screened him at night…” (Bukhari 73:95).
+Christians may have a hard time starting their evangelism with, “Do you agree you are a sinner.”
+Muslims are far more interested in talking about their standing before God in terms of purity and defilement than righteousness and guilty.

-Islam refers to grave and lesser sins, and of course there is some truth in such distinctions, but according to the Bible, sin is sin.
-Anyone who breaks one of God’s laws–no matter how small–is guilty of breaking all the laws (James 2:10).
+Islam refers to grave sins and lesser sins.
+Of course, such distinctions have some truth, but according to the Bible, anyone who breaks one of God’s laws–no matter how small–is guilty of breaking all the laws (James 2:10).
 Most Muslim theologians agree that the following list constitutes grave sins:

 - Shirk (adding partners to God)